cover-me/instrDAQ/README.md

 ![snapshot-AcquisitionMain.vi](https://github.com/cover-me/instrDAQ/blob/master/documentation/images/snapshot-acquisition.png)

 ## <a name="how2">How to</a>
+### Install
+* Download the whole project and open it with NI LabVIEW 8.6 or later.
+* Use it by running main.vi or compile it into an exe.
+The former method enables one to run the program on a Mac even if it was developed on a PC.
+The latter method enables one to run the program in a computer without LabVIEW installed.
+* Make sure NI-VISA and other device drivers (such as NI-4882) have been installed.

-### Read data from instruments, like an SR830 lock-in amplifiers or a 2400 SourceMeter
+### Read data from instruments, such as an SR830 lock-in amplifier or a 2400 sourcemeter
-* After installing required drivers for GPIB (or other interfaces) and NI-VISA, connet the instruments to your computer.
-Check the connection by sending a simple command to the instruments.
-Most instruments support the command `*IDN?` which will query the identify of the instruments.
+* Connect instruments to your computer.
+Check the connection by sending simple commands.
+Many instruments would response to the command `*IDN?`, which queries the instrument identification.
+You can know instruments by reading their manuals.
-* Find out the command for readings in the manuals of instruments.
-Usuanlly there is a chapter listing all the commands and their usages.
-For SR830, the command returning x and y is `SNAP?1,2`
+* Find out the command for reading data.
+The command you need is usually listed somewhere in the manual.
+For SR830, the command returning x and y is `SNAP?1,2`.
-* Add the following code to the file "Model"
+* Add the following code to the file "Model".
+You can run main.vi or exe without a Model file, they will generate an empty one, usually in the same folder but sometimes in the parent folder (depends on LabVIEW versions and operating systems).
 ```
 [SR830]
 CheckStr=830